rohithegde/rohithegde.github.com/_posts/2023-07-16-aws-solutions-architect-associate-certificate.md

 I have been working on Azure cloud infrastructure for the past 3 years which enabled me to go really deep into it.
 Azure certs allowed me to explore further.
 I am now interested in refreshing my past experience with the other 2 major clouds.
 Certifications in them seems to be the logical next step of my journey :smile:.

-The introductory cloud certs like [AWS Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/){:target="\_blank" rel="nofollow"}, [Azure Fundamentals](https://learn.microsoft.com/en-us/certifications/azure-fundamentals/){:target="\_blank" rel="nofollow"} [Cloud Digital Leader](https://cloud.google.com/certification/cloud-digital-leader){:target="\_blank" rel="nofollow"} are good for those new to the cloud.
-The advanced certs are better goals to pursue for others as they provide a practical depth of knowledge.
-Based on your current or upcoming work, you can chose to go for specialty certification paths like [AWS Advanced Networking](https://aws.amazon.com/certification/certified-advanced-networking-specialty/){:target="\_blank" rel="nofollow"} or a more generic one like [AWS Developer Associate](https://aws.amazon.com/certification/certified-developer-associate/){:target="\_blank" rel="nofollow"} depending on your current or upcoming work.

-I decided to pursue the "Architect" cloud certification path as it matched my line of work and I had [already achieved this path for Azure cloud]({{ site.url }}/#certification){:target="\_blank"}.
+I decided to pursue the "Architect" cloud certification path as it matched my role at work and I had [already achieved this path for Azure cloud]({{ site.url }}/#certification){:target="\_blank"}.
 So here is my journey to get the [AWS Solutions Architect Associate cert](https://aws.amazon.com/certification/certified-solutions-architect-associate/){:target="\_blank" rel="nofollow"}.

+I had studied for this exam back in 2017 when I was an Application Architect.
+But I didnt give it as I used to fall asleep at the S3 buckets part of the syllabus :sweat_smile:.
+That changed after I went deep into the Azure cloud as a cloud engineer and I began practically exploring the details :smile:.

 !["AWS Solutions Architect Associate"](/assets/images/certifications/aws-aschitect-associate.png "AWS Solutions Architect Associate"){:height="30%" width="30%"}

 ## Preparation

 - The [AWS exam guide for this cert](https://d1.awsstatic.com/training-and-certification/docs-sa-assoc/AWS-Certified-Solutions-Architect-Associate_Exam-Guide.pdf){:target="\_blank" rel="nofollow"} lists the weightage of the 5 main topics but that isnt very helpful as there can be overlap of resources between them.
 Eg : Design High-Performing Architectures vs Design Cost-Optimized Architectures.
 - **The important part of this exam guide is the AWS Resources section at the end of the document**.
 It is a non-exhaustive list of which resources are in syllabus and which are not.
-So at the end of your preparation, its good to understand what each resource in the list does even if you dont see it in any exam course.
+So at the end of your preparation, its good to know atleast the purpose of each resource in the list.

 ### Udemy course by Stephane Maarek

-- I prepared with [Stephane Maarek's course](https://mckinsey.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/){:target="\_blank" rel="nofollow"} as it was the most popular course for this AWS cert.
+- I prepared with [Stephane Maarek's course](https://mckinsey.udemy.com/course/aws-certified-solutions-architect-associate-saa-c03/){:target="\_blank" rel="nofollow"} due to its popularity.
 - It has a duration of 27 hours and is well detailed with focus on edge cases too.
-Stephane has gone the extra mile to try to help us by covering plenty of topics from the exam point of view.
+Stephane has gone the extra mile to try by covering plenty of topics from the exam point of view and it gets regularly updated.
-- Additionally one practice test is given here with 65 questions.
+- One practice test is given here with 65 questions.
 - I went through the course at 1.5x speed to save some time.
-- I revised the syllabus by going through the excellent notes (PDF) provided in the course.
+Took me a month balancing it with my work.
+I revised the syllabus by going through the excellent notes (PDF) provided in the course.
 - Do note that the syllabus is HUGE !
 There are a thousand things that can be asked and you will likely not be ready for it (Eg: Selecting the right EBS volume based on desired IOPS).
 So just doing this course will not be enough.
 You have to spend time on the practice tests as well as explore related AWS documentation to increase your coverage.

 ### Practice tests